AugustusClient/Augustus-Wiki/src/content/docs/misc/antiafk.md

 </div>

 ### InInv
-Enabled will make AntiAFK work if Inventory or the ClickGUI is opened
+Enabled will make AntiAFK work in ClickGUI and Inventory